UV-10 Vibratory Tumblers - Industrial vs Standard

 The Motors Are Different?

-The industrial UV-10 motor is large, red and has a fan inside the case.
+The Industrial UV-10 motor is a red Fasco motor with the cooling fan inside of its metal case.
 It is designed for large heavy loads and stress.
 The motor is held in place by four threaded rods that come out of the top of the motor and go through the base plate.
 There are also two brackets that attach to the tumbler base plate and the bottom of the motor.
-The mounting system keeps the motor snug to the base plate so when the motor spins the counterweight all the vibrations go to the base plate.
-This creates a cyclonic motion of the heavy material inside the bowl.
-This motor needs oiled once a month to keep it in good working order.
+The mounting system keeps the motor snug to the base plate and stable - so when the motor spins the counterweight, all the vibrations go to the base plate.
+This creates a cyclonic motion of the rocks or brass that you have in the bowl.
+This motor should be lubricated about once a month (with SAE 20 oil or household machine oil) to keep it in good working order.

-We have step by step instructions to guide you through replacing the industrial UV-10 motor.
+We have step-by-step instructions to guide you through replacing the Industrial UV-10 motor.
 It is not as difficult as it may appear.
-With just a few tools and supplies you can be up and running is a couple hours.
+With just a few tools and supplies you can be up and running in a couple of hours.

-The standard version motor is much smaller and has an exposed fan.
-The counter weight that causes the machine to vibrate is on the shaft between the fan and motor.
+The Standard version motor is a much smaller C-frame motor with an exposed fan.
+The counterweight that causes the machine to vibrate is on the shaft between the fan and motor.
 This motor attaches to the base plate with four bolts that go through the sides of the motor.
-The motor on the standard version of the UV-10 does not need oiled.
+The motor on the Standard version of the UV-10 does not need to be oiled.

 The Springs Are Different